 Birinapant is a bivalent investigational SMAC‑mimetic.
 It was selected from our chemical library of over 3,000 SMAC‑mimetic compounds designed to bind to a greater or lesser extent with multiple IAPs.
 IAPs, including cIAP1, cIAP2, XIAP, and ML‑IAP, are a group of structurally‑related proteins that can suppress apoptosis.
 Based on our pre‑clinical studies and clinical trials, we believe that birinapant’s potential ability to inhibit the IAPs will block this suppression across multiple cancers and virally infected cells.

 Over 300 study participants with cancer have been treated with birinapant alone or administered with standard chemotherapies.
 In clinical trials, birinapant was generally well tolerated, meaning that treatment‑related side effects were mild or moderate in severity in the majority of treated subjects, and showed signs of activity in subjects with cancer.
 In pre‑clinical cancer studies, birinapant was synergistic (or super‑additive) with agents that induce TNF, including established anti‑cancer chemotherapies (such as azacitidine, gemcitabine and irinotecan), other anti‑cancer therapies (such as radiotherapy), biological agents (such as GM‑CSF and IFN), and with TNF and other members of the TNF superfamily including TNF‑related apoptosis‑inducing ligand, or TRAIL and TRAIL‑Receptor 2 (also known as Death‑Receptor 5, or DR5) agonists.
-Our clinical strategy is to administer birinapant with therapies (for example, azacitidine or irinotecan) that induce the production of TNF or related molecules.

 As shown in the figure below, the principal target of birinapant is the IAP, cIAP1.
 A secondary target is the IAP, cIAP2 (not shown in figure below).
 Both are critical components of the TNF receptor 1 complex.
 It is this TNF receptor 1 complex that receives the TNF signal and then transmits it inside the cell, triggering a cascade of events that includes activation of NF‑κB which delivers the pro‑survival signal to a cancer (or virally infected) cell.